rbadillap/kotal-documentation/docs/ethereum/reference/node.md

 title: Node
 ---

 At least one node is required in a network.
-A node is Ethereum client (geth or besu) running inside a pod with compute and storage resources and scheduled in a Kubernetes node.
+A node is Ethereum client (geth, besu or parity) running inside a pod with compute and storage resources and scheduled in a Kubernetes node.

 | Syntax      | Type |  Description | Default |
 | ----------- |------| ----------- | ----- |